richardreeze/Sprites/README.md

 Follow these steps and set up your project:

-- Select your project name (first blue item at the top left) in the Project Navigator (View > Navigators > Show Project Navigators) and set the Target to use Portrait-only deployment as you did in class.
+- <s>Select your project name (first blue item at the top left) in the Project Navigator (View > Navigators > Show Project Navigators) and set the Target to use Portrait-only deployment as you did in class.</s>
-- Select Main.storyboard in your Project Navigator.
+- <s>Select Main.storyboard in your Project Navigator.</s>
-- In Interface Builder, add a SpriteKit View to your main interface by dragging from the object library.
+- <s>In Interface Builder, add a SpriteKit View to your main interface by dragging from the object library.</s>
-- With the SKView selected, use the Tie-Fighter ("Add New Constraints") button at the bottom right of IB's editor window to constrain each edge flush to the parent.
-Set each inset to 0 and add 4 constraints.
+- <s>With the SKView selected, use the Tie-Fighter ("Add New Constraints") button at the bottom right of IB's editor window to constrain each edge flush to the parent.
+Set each inset to 0 and add 4 constraints.</s>
-- Open the assistant editor by option-clicking ViewController.swift.
+- <s>Open the assistant editor by option-clicking ViewController.swift.</s>
-- Control-drag from your SKView to the ViewController class and add a new outlet called skview.
+- <s>Control-drag from your SKView to the ViewController class and add a new outlet called skview.</s>
-- Return to the standard single editor.
-(View > Standard Editor > Show Standard Editor)
+- <s>Return to the standard single editor.
+(View > Standard Editor > Show Standard Editor)</s>
-- Create a CustomScene.swift file.
+- <s>Create a CustomScene.swift file.
 Set its contents:

 ```
 import UIKit